 Health care FSAs

 This is what people think of most when they hear the term FSA.
-A health care FSA covers exactly what the title implies – health care expenses like doctor visits, prescriptions, insurance copays, deductibles and the like.
+A health care FSA covers exactly what the title implies – health care expenses like doctor visits, prescriptions, insurance copays and coinsurance.
 Even better, dental care and vision care that aren’t covered by your health plan are also considered eligible expenses.
 Dentist visits, braces, eye exams and eyeglasses: All can be paid for by money in your FSA.

 Limited-use FSAs (vision and dental)